The best dachshund dog food is vital to your dachshund living a long and healthy life.

 I read that some customers reported the High Prairie formula is better for maintaining weight for dachshunds.
 Where the Pacific Stream dachshund owners have mentioned that their dachshund has lost weight.

-So depending on your needs of your dachshund to gain or lose weight...you can decide which formula you need.
+So depending on the needs of your dachshund to gain or lose weight...you can decide which formula you need.

 Taste of The Wild is also made in the U.S.A. family owned, and made with scientific safety protocols.